What MCP is

 Set up MCP

-Connect Claude Desktop, Claude Code, or any MCP-compatible agent to Breadbox.
+Connect Claude (Desktop, web, mobile), Claude Code, ChatGPT, Openclaw, Manus, or any other MCP-compatible agent to Breadbox.

-Full reference for every MCP tool: parameters, example inputs, and example outputs.
+Complete reference for every MCP tool Breadbox exposes — parameters, example inputs, example outputs, and scope labels.